-- Method 1 Identification of sites, structures, places and areas that have heritage value on the District Planning Maps, and append to this Plan a register of sites, structures, places and areas with heritage value.
+Identification of sites, structures, places and areas that have heritage value on the District Planning Maps, and append to this Plan a register of sites, structures, places and areas with heritage value.

-- Method 2 Identification of archaeological sites on the District Planning Maps.
+HH-M2 Identification of archaeological sites on the District Planning Maps.

-- Method 3 When additional structures, areas and places are drawn to the Council's attention, determination of whether they shall be protected by the District Plan will be based on an assessment of their value according to the following criteria:
+- HH-M3 When additional structures, areas and places are drawn to the Council's attention, determination of whether they shall be protected by the District Plan will be based on an assessment of their value according to the following criteria:

-- (A) Archaeological qualities.
+- 1. Archaeological qualities

-- (B) Architectural qualities.
+- 2. Architectural qualities

-- (C) Cultural qualities.
+- 3. Cultural qualities

-- (D) Historic qualities.
+- 4. Historic qualities

-- (E) Scientific qualities.
+- 5. Scientific qualities

-- (F) Technological qualities.
+- 6. Technological qualities

-- (G) Vulnerability.
+- 7. Vulnerability

-- (H) Items, areas and values of cultural, spiritual and traditional significance to tangata whenua.
+- 8. Items, areas and values of cultural, spiritual and traditional significance to tangata whenua.

-- Method 4 Rules requiring a resource consent for land use and subdivision activities on sites with heritage values, including archaeological sites, to ensure that any adverse effects on the heritage values are avoided, remedied or mitigated.
+- Rules requiring a resource consent for land use and subdivision activities on sites with heritage values, including archaeological sites, to ensure that any adverse effects on the heritage values are avoided, remedied or mitigated.

-Method 5 Consulting with:
+HH-M5 Consulting with:

-- (A) Iwi in instances where proposed activities are at or adjacent to sites of importance to iwi or where there are known values or associations to iwi (e.g. the site features in iwi legend). - (B) Heritage New Zealand Pouhere Taonga where places are or could be recorded with the New Zealand Archaeological Association (NZAA) or could be registered by the Trust. - (C) NZAA file-keeper where sites are recorded on the NZAA files. - (D) Land owners and developers.

-- (E) The general public. - Method 6 Collaborating with key stakeholders in the management of heritage. - Method 7 Informing the public on procedures to be followed when archaeological sites are discovered. - Method 8 Promoting the protection of heritage values through education, including the development and dissemination of guidelines, brochures and leaflets; signage; supporting heritage forums, panel discussions and facilitating heritage presentations. - Method 9 Facilitation between heritage conservation groups, developers and property owners. - Method 10 Using a range of incentives where protection is undertaken and as a method to encourage the protection of heritage values. - Method 11 Supporting, encouraging and, where appropriate, implementing research and monitoring programmes to provide information on the rate of retention, modification and loss of heritage resources, and on best practice to maintain and enhance heritage resources.
+- 1. Iwi in instances where proposed activities are at or adjacent to sites of importance to iwi or where there are known values or associations to iwi (e.g. the site features in iwi legend) - 2.
+Heritage New Zealand Pouhere Taonga where places are or could be recorded with the New Zealand Archaeological Association (NZAA) or could be registered by Heritage New Zealand Pouhere Taonga - 3.
+NZAA file-keeper where sites are recorded on the NZAA files - 4.
+Land owners and developers - 5.
+The general public. - HH-M6 Collaborating with key stakeholders in the management of heritage. - HH-M7 Informing the public on procedures to be followed when archaeological sites are discovered. - HH-M8 Promoting the protection of heritage values through education, including the development and dissemination of guidelines, brochures and leaflets, signage, supporting heritage forums, panel discussions and facilitating heritage presentations. - HH-M9 Facilitation between heritage conservation groups, developers and property owners. - HH-M10 Using a range of incentives where protection is undertaken and as a method to encourage the protection of heritage values. - HH-M11 Supporting, encouraging and, where appropriate, implementing research and monitoring programmes to provide information on the rate of retention, modification and loss of heritage resources, and on best practice to maintain and enhance heritage resources.